String Helpers

 sanitize_filename()

-Sanitizes a filename for safe storage and usage on the filesystem and web.
-This function removes or replaces special characters, handles international characters through transliteration, preserves file extensions, and prevents common security issues.
+Sanitizes a filename for safe storage and usage.
+This function transliterates international characters, removes or replaces special characters and whitespace, preserves file extensions, prevents null byte attacks, generates fallback names for edge cases, and limits filename length to prevent filesystem issues.

 truncate_str()